 - Case Histories.
 A case history is similar to a testimonial in that your happy customer is the pivot point.
 But of course, the case history goes into detail and shows the reader how the customer had their problem solved or their situation improved, as a result of doing business with you.
 In many respects, the case history is more powerful than a testimonial because it gives the reader some tangible ‘proof’ that the claims you’re making (about your product or service) can be validated.

 - Interviews.
 Interviews can take many forms.
-They can be text based or voice based.
+They can be text-based or voice-based.
 If voice-based it could be an audio interview or a video interview.
 In recent years the free Google Hangouts platform has become popular with marketers; you can interview the person, whilst the Hangouts software records it.
 As soon as the session has ended Google will automatically load it on YouTube.
 Customer interviews work well, but you can also interview team members, suppliers and other people that may be of interest to your audience.
 You can even interview others in your industry.
-For instance, a year ago I interviewed famous travel blogger, Ryan Biddulph.
-That interview open many doors for me (thanks, Ryan!)
+For instance, a year ago I interviewed a famous travel blogger, Ryan Biddulph.
+That interview opened many doors for me (thanks, Ryan!)

 - Blog Engagement.
 Blog engagement is another form of social proof.
 If you check this blog, you will see that most blog posts attract comments.
 When people see this, they gain comfort and confidence.
 Contrast this with most other blogs that have zero engagement.
 Keep in mind that this blog is only a few months old.
 This is the difference between having a dead blog and a live one.
 For more on this topic check out my recent blog post on Blog Commenting and Networking.

 - Social Media Shares.
 When people start sharing your content (e.g., your blog posts) on social media platforms such as Facebook, Twitter, LinkedIn, and Pinterest, you know that things are heading in the right direction.
 These social media shares also serve to further validate you and your business.